michaelolivas/Tetris/PULL_REQUEST_TEMPLATE.md

   1. Push to your branch
   2. Create Pull Request
   3. DO NOT MERGE
-  4. Assign a Pull request reviewer or wait until we meet in person
+  4. Assign a Pull request reviewer or wait until we meet in group